 Kiuwan provides support for Application Life Cycle, allowing to run analysis based on the application's Baselines and Deliveries.

 This version might be a productive or a development version of the application, depending on its life cycle stage:

-- If the application is running in production, you might consider the production version as the baseline, so you can track differences of any further changes.
+- If the application is running in production, you might consider the production version as the baseline, so you can track the differences of any further changes.

 - If the application is under development, you might consider some important development milestones (e.g. the Minimum Viable Product release in Agile methodology) as your baseline.

 Whatever be the reason to consider a concrete version as the baseline, that version will be considered as the reference to track (and compare) any new distribution of the application.

 Kiuwan's functionality on Baseline and Deliveries allows to fully manage the complete application's life cycle:

 - To establish a baseline version of the application, with the known state in terms of quality indicators, defects and associated action plan

 - To keep track of modifications to the application baseline and relate those modifications to your Life Cycle model (Feature Requests, Branches, etc)

 - To trace the progress of a new version against a defined action plan

 - To compare those new versions of the application against the baseline

 - To define "validation" conditions (an Audit in Kiuwan terms) and let Kiuwan automatically check if those conditions are met by the delivery, providing a full report of validation status, reasons and what to do in case the audit fails.

 - To evolve the baseline, either by creating a new baseline or by promoting deliveries

-- In case of a complete delivery, updating the whole baseline with the delivery results
+- In case of complete delivery, update the whole baseline with the delivery results

 - In case of partial delivery, update incrementally the baseline with the delivery results

 Some common use cases

-Kiuwan Life Cycle is commonly used tighlty-coupled with existing Continuous Integration, Deployment and Development systems.
+Kiuwan Life Cycle is commonly used tightly-coupled with existing Continuous Integration, Deployment and Development systems.